Airport Carbon Accreditation

 Airport Carbon Accreditation is a global carbon management programme for airports that independently assesses and recognises airports' efforts to manage and reduce their CO2 emissions.
 Aircraft emissions, which are many times greater than airport emissions, are not included in the programme.
 The airport industry accounts for 5% of the air transport sector’s total carbon emissions.

 The programme was launched by European airports' trade body ACI EUROPE at their Annual Congress in June 2009.
-It is independently administered by WSP, an international consultancy firm.
+It is independently administered by Environmental Minds, an international consultancy firm.
 The programme provides airports with a common framework for active carbon management with measurable goal-posts.
 Individual airport carbon footprints are independently verified in accordance with ISO 14064 (Greenhouse Gas Accounting) on the basis of supporting evidence.
 Claims regarding airports' carbon management processes are also independently verified by a group of 117 independent verifiers, based in 36 countries.

-4 Levels of the programme
+Levels

-The 'Mapping' level of Airport Carbon Accreditation (Level 1) requires carbon footprint measurement.

-The 'Reduction' level of Airport Carbon Accreditation (Level 2) requires carbon management and progress towards a reduced carbon footprint.

-The 'Optimisation' level of Airport Carbon Accreditation (Level 3) requires third party engagement in carbon footprint reduction.
-Third parties include airlines and various service providers, for example, independent ground handlers, catering companies, air traffic control and others working on the airport site.
-It also involves engagement on surface access modes (road, rail) with authorities and users.

-The 'Neutrality' level of Airport Carbon Accreditation (Level 3+) requires neutralising remaining direct carbon emissions by offsetting.
-The first airport to ever achieve carbon neutrality was the Stockholm-Arlanda Airport in Sweden.
+Level 1: Mapping

+To achieve Level 1 accreditation, an airport must meet the following qualifications: